5 Ways to minimize IoT botnet attacks

 An IoT botnet is a network of Internet-connected devices the attacker has infected with malware.
 This network of devices responds to an attacker to perform any task they want.
 IoT botnets serve as a force multiplier for individual attackers, cybercriminals, and nation-states that try to disrupt or hack into their target networks.
 The infection will enable cybercriminals to control these infected devices remotely.

 These infected devices are also known as bots or zombies, and their master is called the Botmaster.
-Botnets are
+Botnets are usually used for DDOS attacks or they may also use its collective devices power to send vast amounts of spam, steal credentials on a scale, or spy on individuals and organizations.

 Malicious actors create IoT botnets by infecting connected malware devices and then controlling them using a command and control server.
 If the attacker has compromised the computer on a particular network, then all vulnerable devices on the network are at risk of being infected.
 An attack button can be devastating.
 In 2016, the Mirai botnet shut down a significant portion of the Internet, including Twitter, Netflix, CNN, and other major sites, as well as major Russian banks and the entire nation of Liberia.
 Mirai used unsecured Internet of Things devices such as security cameras installing malware that then attacked the DYN servers that route Internet traffic.